deezer/spleeter/README.md

 ## License
 The code of **Spleeter** is MIT-licensed.

+## Disclaimer
+If you plan to use Spleeter on copyrighted material, make sure you get proper authorization from right owners beforehand.

 ## Note
 This repository include a demo audio file `audio_example.mp3` which is an excerpt from Slow Motion Dream by Steven M Bryant (c) copyright 2011 Licensed under a Creative